Removing Structured Noise with Diffusion Models: Method

 where $q_t^2$ and $r_t^2$ represent the uncertainty or error made in the VI.
-The means of the Gaussian approximations $(\bx_{0|t}, \bn_{0|t})$ are calculated using Tweedie's formula, which can be thought of as a one-step denoising process using our trained diffusion model to estimate the \textit{true} $\bx_0$ and $\bn_0$:

-with an analogous equation for $\bn_{0|t}$.
+The means of the Gaussian approximations $(\vx_{0|t}, \vn_{0|t})$ are calculated using Tweedie's formula, which can be thought of as a one-step denoising process using our trained diffusion model to estimate the \textit{true} $\vx_0$ and $\vn_0$: with an analogous equation for $\vn_{0|t}$.
 Here, $\alpha_t$ and $\beta_t$ can be derived from the SDE formulation as mentioned in Section~\ref{sec:score_based_diff}.
-Substitution of the VI estimate (\ref{eq:VI}) into equation (\ref{eq:integral}), then results in an approximation of the noise-perturbed likelihood:
+Substitution of the VI estimate (\eqref{eq:VI} into \eqref{eq:integral}), then results in an approximation of the noise-perturbed likelihood: